AntonKhorev/osm-dwg-helper/CONTRIBUTING.md

 3. run `npm install`
 4. run `npm run build`

-After these steps `dist` subdirectory should contain the unpacked extension suitable to be loaded with *Settings > Extensions > Load unpacked* in Chromium.
-See the next section for loading in Firefox.
+After these steps the `dist` subdirectory could be loaded as a temporary/unpacked extension in the developer mode/version of browsers.
+See the subsections below for loading the extension in Firefox and Chrome.

 The building process does these things: